 1. Functional goals

-Process improvement involves taking charge of business activities that’ll enhance productivity and meet new organizational standards.
-Setting these goals aims at improving business functions at your company.
+Process improvement involves taking charge of business activities that will enhance productivity and meet new organizational standards.
+Setting these goals aims to improve business functions at your company.

-- Improve communication channels across all departments with the use of better communication platforms and software.
+- Improve communication channels across all departments with the use of Slack/Microsoft Teams platform.

-- Adopt the use of process modelling to facilitate visualization for identifying improvements.
+- Adopt the use of process modeling to facilitate visualization for identifying improvements.

 A workplace that protects the safety, health, and welfare of its employees and the environment at large is a sustainable one.
-Work towards sustainability, so that it doesn’t compromise the comfort of future generations is a goal the HR team or Admin team should aim for.
+Working towards sustainability so that it doesn’t compromise the comfort of future generations is a goal the HR team or Admin team should aim for.

 - Replace disposable plastic cups and bottles in the office with reusable ones.

 - Host 4 internal events this year to boost the healthy lifestyle of employees in the company.

 Employees in the Sales, Marketing, and Customer Support team should adopt practices that build trust between customers and the company.
 This way, you can meet their demands on all levels.

 - Organize training programs every month to teach employees the ways of customer relationship management.